 I grew up in a household where farm work and animals came first above anything else.
-Don’t misunderstand me, I am not complaining, I had a blessed childhood with a kind of freedom that sadly very few children experience today.
+Don’t misunderstand me, I am not complaining.
+I had a blessed childhood with a kind of freedom that sadly very few children experience today.
 It taught me not only independence but also the

-I was, and still am, a bit of a daddy’s girl and I hope that my father has had a strong influence on the person that I have become.
+I was, and still am, a bit of a daddy’s girl.
+And I hope that my father has had a strong influence on the person that I have become.
 One thing that I know he did instil in me from a young age was an admiration for a good piece of granite.

 Those days off I mentioned were never spent on the beach making sandcastles.
 They were spent on the Penwith or the heights of Bodmin moor or Dartmoor tramping through undergrowth looking for ancient pieces of stone.
-It is a tradition that you may have noticed I still enjoy as often as life allows!
+It is a tradition that you may have noticed I still enjoy as often as possible!

-We admired their size and shape, marvelled at their probable weight and puzzled over how ancient man had moved them and raised them up.
+We admired their size and shape.
+Marvelled at their probable weight.
+And puzzled over how ancient man had moved them and raised them up.
 You see my father had a plan.

 He wanted his own standing stone.

-Our farm is a hill and the highest point affords beautiful views across the valley and the tidal creek below, it was the ideal spot for our very own monolith.
+Our farm is a hill and the highest point affords beautiful views across the valley and the tidal creek below.
+It was the ideal spot for our very own monolith.